 These projects might not be as big or famous and might not be worth publishing in big magazines.
 But they are my love and my passion, they are my babies J.

 4 Health issues and holistic health approach

 Several years ago, my health started to deteriorate.
 We have Crohn’s decease in the family.
 Therefore, I thought I must have it as well and was just putting up with the symptoms and constantly feeling down.
 At that time, we wanted to start a family.
-But after several examinations and treatments of one of Melbourne’s fertility specialist was telling me I would never be able to have kids naturally.
+But after several examinations and treatments at one of Melbourne’s fertility specialist told me I would never be able to have kids naturally.
 Obviously, this news was devastating.
 But we decided as a couple that IVF was not an option for us.
 Instead, we started to look at us and our health.
 How could we improve our life and how could we reduce stress?
 I started seeing a health coach/ personal trainer and a naturopath.
 We changed our entire way of life.
 Slowly we both felt better and eventually I fell pregnant naturally, not even once, but twice.

 Since then I’m a strong believer in a holistic health approach.